-- River cruises in Europe, Africa, Vietnam, Cambodia and Myanmar (Burma)
+- River cruises in Europe, Africa, Vietnam and Cambodia

-- Shore excursions; wine, beer and soft drinks with lunch and dinner; complimentary bicycles for tours and on own included in fare
+- Included shore excursions; wine, beer and soft drinks with lunch and dinner; complimentary bicycles for tours and on own

 - Some ships have family friendly cabins

 - Partnerships with Backroads, Adventures by Disney and APT

 - AmaWaterways News: AmaWaterways to Launch Danube's Largest River Cruise Ship in 2019